← Back to blog

 The limits are notable.
 Free accounts are restricted to 3 devices.
 Search is locked behind paid plans entirely.
 And the free tier shows promoted content mixed into your feed.
 Feedly's Leo AI features are reserved for Pro+ ($12.99/mo) and above.

-Good for: Mobile readers who want native apps and don't need search.
+Good for: Mobile readers who want native apps, don't need search, and use fewer than 3 devices.

 The Old Reader gives you 100 feeds with no ads.
 It's the only reader on this list with social features — you can follow other users, share articles, and see what friends are reading, similar to the original Google Reader.